 Our data has 7 effective sampling points for modeling the response function, with the challenge that they are concentrated in the first 4 hours.
 For the Impulse function, the model is identifiable if we have at least 3 points describing the up-phase and at least 3 points describing the down-phase.
 Since we only have 7 points plus a pre-exercise baseline: C0, IPE (E0), E0.5, E1, E4, E7, E24, and E48, features that do not show an up-and-down pattern in the middle of series will not be adequately modeled (see below, 3B).

-For modeling circadian patterns we have 5 effective time points among the exercised groups, because the 24h and 48h are considered the same as the 0h control point.
+For modeling circadian patterns, we have 5 effective time points among the exercised groups, because the 24h and 48h are considered the same as the 0h control point.

-To jointly model both the 3rd order polynomial (or Impulse) and circadian pattern would incur 6 (or 9) parameters, difficult to do with our 7-point time series.
+To jointly model both the 3rd order polynomial (or Impulse) and circadian pattern would incur 6 (or 9) parameters, which is difficult to do with our 7-point time series.

 A key component of the analysis plan is to deploy the right algorithms based on the understanding of the waveforms to be modeled and the inherent limitations of the sampling scheme.